MicrosoftDocs/power-platform/power-platform/guidance/case-studies/global-finance.md

 :::image type="content" source="media/global-finance/hours-saved.png" alt-text="Chart showing savings of 230k hours." lightbox="media/global-finance/hours-saved.png":::

 Time savings aren't the only benefit of PowerMatch.
-Due to the reduced manual processing needed, EY is expecting increased accuracy in payment processing, resulting in an estimated 50% reduction in rebookings.
+Due to the reduced manual processing needed, EY expects increased accuracy in payment processing, resulting in an estimated 50% reduction in rebookings.

 Additionally, the training time needed for a member of the finance team to become proficient in payment processing is reduced from two weeks to two days.
-The time savings is primarily due to PowerMatch’s simple and intuitive functionality, and the fact that SAP training is no longer needed.
+The time savings is primarily due to PowerMatch's simple and intuitive functionality, and the fact that SAP training is no longer needed.

-*“PowerMatch has revolutionized how EY handles the cash application process, resulting in faster and more accurate information.
+*"PowerMatch has revolutionized how EY handles the cash application process, resulting in faster and more accurate information.
 The fact that we were able to build the PowerMatch app in less than four months is amazing and really due to the low code development platform we used."* &mdash;Marie Sanders, Global Process Owner of Accounts Receivable

-PowerMatch is successfully deployed in Canada, Italy, and the United Kingdom, and EY expects to deploy PowerMatch globally in phases up until end of 2025.
+PowerMatch is successfully deployed in Canada, Italy, and the United Kingdom, and EY expects to deploy PowerMatch globally in phases up until the end of 2025.

 ## Next steps